jakepark/asteroids/README.md

 TECHNICAL FEATURES:

+- [x] The enemy (red) ship AI targets and rotates towards the player's location.
+And then fires lots of bullets.
-The ship spawns with a 5 second grace period.
+- [x] The players spawn with a 5 second grace period.
-The asteroid radii are randomly generated.
+- [x] The players starts with shields at full capacity.
+- [x] When shields are up, ships are impervious to collisions with asteroids or craft.
+- [x] When shields are down, ships will blow up upon any collision.
-The asteroids are spawned and generated to ensure no start position have overlapping asteroids.
+- [x] The asteroids are spawned and generated to ensure no start position have overlapping asteroids.
-The asteroids have mass, proportional to its volume.
-Assuming a density of 1.
+- [x] The asteroids have mass, proportional to its randomly generated radius.
-The asteroids collide off each other in assuming a perfectly elastic collision, conservating momentum.
+- [x] The asteroids collide off each other in assuming a perfectly elastic collision, conservating momentum.
-The asteroids waves respawn after a 5 seconds of destruction of all enemies.
+- [x] The asteroids waves respawn  5 seconds after the destruction of all enemies.
-Bullets can be destroyed by other bullets.
+- [x] Bullets can be destroyed by other bullets.
-Explosion sprites retain the same trajectory as the object prior to destruction.
+- [x] Explosion sprites retain the same trajectory as the object prior to destruction.